ValentynSobeiko/NYC-Taxi-Data-Engineering-Project/README.md

 # NYC-Taxi-Data-Engineering-Project – Microsoft Fabric

 This project demonstrates a complete end-to-end data pipeline using Microsoft Fabric to process, transform, and analyze New York City taxi trip data.
-It showcases key components such as the Lakehouse architecture and automated orchestration using Data Factory pipelines.chatgpt.com
+It showcases key components such as the Lakehouse architecture and automated orchestration using Data Factory.

 ---